N'Dambi: Little Lost Girls Blues

 N'Dambi debut soul album Little Lost Girls Blues was recorded in 1996 in Oak Cliff, a community in Dallas.
 It was independently released in 1999 and went on to receive critical acclaim throughout the world.
 It sound scanned over 20,000 units and sold over 70,000 units worldwide.
 The album was primarily marketed via word of mouth lifestyle marketing, press and college radio.

 Tunin' Up & Co-Siginin

 This two disc set contains live recordings from Little Lost Girls Blues and new recordings.
 The album was recorded in Dallas with a group of local musicians.
 It featured Ode 2 Nina, was a tribute song to Nina Simone.

 A Weird Kind of Wonderful

 This album was released independently and recorded with a live band in Los Angeles, California.
 It has a more funk, rock, soul vibe with more influences of Mother's Finest and Tina Turner.

 Pink Elephant

 Pink Elephant was recorded in Santa Monica, California with producer Leon Sylvers III.
-N'dambi insisted the record have a modern sheen yet adhere to the sturdy influence of classic R&B and soul artists like Slave, Heatwave, Michael Jackson, Betty Davis, Isaac Hayes, Smokey Robinson, and The Sylvers.
+N'dambi insisted the record have a modern sheen yet adhere to the sturdy influence of classic R&B and soul artists like Slave, Heatwave, Michael Jackson, Betty Davis, Isaac Hayes, Smokey Robinson, Earth, Wind & Fire, and The Sylvers.
 On December 2, 2010, Pink Elephant was nominated for a 2011 Grammy Award for Best Engineered Album.